FreeSlave/def2fgd/README.md

     make BUILD_DIR=build-clang CXX=clang++      # use clang++ instead of g++
     make BUILD_DIR=build-static USER_FLAGS=-static-libstdc++ # linking to libstdc++ statically
     make BUILD_DIR=build-debug USER_FLAGS=-ggdb # build with debug symbols
+    make BUILD_DIR=build-mingw CXX=i586-mingw32msvc-g++ PROGRAM=def2fgd.exe # cross-compilation

 ## Building on Windows using MinGW

-Use **mingw32-make** instead of make everywhere.
-MinGW\bin must be in your PATH environment variable.
+Use **mingw32-make** instead of 'make' everywhere.
+MinGW\bin must be in your **PATH** environment variable.

 ## Building on Windows using Visual Studio 2010

 Solution for Visual Studio 2010 is placed in **msvc** directory.
 Open def2fgd.sln, change configuration to Release, then Build -> Build Solution. def2fgd.exe should appear in build-msvc-release\bin.

+## Prebuilt packages

+See **Downloads** section to check if there's prebuilt package for your platform.

 ## Usage

 Open terminal and type:

     /path/to/def2fgd input-file output-file

 On Windows open cmd.exe and type:

     path\to\def2fgd.exe input-file output-file

 Where input-file is path to .def or .ent file and output-file is name for output fgd file.
+Generated fgd should be suitable for loading in Jackhammer, but it's still not perfect due to some fundamental differences between formats.
+Besides Jackhammer fgd can provide information not provided by Radiant def or ent files at all.
+So some handwork is still needed if you want make the fgd more appropriate.
+See **Downloads** section for already modified 'good' fgd files.